danilupion/homelab/README.md

 Once k8s credentials are available use them (.kube config file) make a copy of values-template.yaml and update the file with proper values.

+*Note*: bash 4.0 or higher is required to run the following commands.

 ```bash(from k8s cluster)
 cp values-template.yaml values.yaml
 ```